The Craving For Lox Bagel

-A few summers ago our daughter and her family were visiting from Tennessee.
-We thought the purpose was just to celebrate Father’s Day, but we soon learned during dinner that night the surprising news about her second pregnancy, the coming of our fifth grandchild.
+A few summers ago our daughter and her family were visiting us from Tennessee.
+We thought the purpose was just to celebrate Father’s Day, but we soon learned during dinner that night the surprising news about her second pregnancy.
+The coming of our fifth grandchild.
 Being newly pregnant and experiencing morning sickness (or should I say all day sickness), nothing seemed to satisfy her appetite.
 So we asked her if she could have anything she wanted to eat what would it be.
 She looked at her husband and said, “A lox bagel!”
 Not knowing what that was I said, “Where can we get that?”
-He asked where he could find some smoked salmon then off went he and her daddy to the store returning soon with several bags.
-You know how men seem to come home with more from the grocery store than they were sent for?
+He asked where he could find some smoked salmon then off to the store went he and her daddy.
+They soon returned with several bags.
+You know how men always come home with more from the grocery store than what they went for?

-A few months later I was getting ready to host a shower in my home for a new bride.
-Since it was going to take place in the late morning I began thinking of something that would be good to serve for brunch.
-Then I thought about that lox bagel and how those ingredients would make a great spread on a baby bagel or a dip for veggies.
-So after some investigating and experimenting here is the recipe:
+A few months later I was getting ready to host a bridal shower in my home.
+Since it was going to take place in the late morning I began thinking what would be a good brunch dish to serve.
+Then I thought about that lox bagel and how those ingredients would make a great spread on a baby bagel or as a dip for veggies.

 Lox Bagel Spread